-Westminster, London 1605, the Houses of Parliament was the target of a very elaborate plot, Guy Fawkes and 36 barrels of gunpowder ready to blow.
+Westminster, London 1605, the Houses of Parliament and the elaborate plot to blow it up

 These were troubling times in England, it was illegal to be Catholic, despite the brief return to Catholic rule under Queen Mary 1 a few years earlier.
 In 1559 Queen Elizabeth passed an updated Act of Supremacy and in the same year the Act of Uniformity which reinstated the Church of England as being the compulsory religion.
 Those following other religions would face execution.